ArnavGoel03/Power-grid-analysis/README.md

 To better compare the severity of different causes, we summarized outage duration by `CAUSE.CATEGORY`:

 <iframe src="assets/duration_by_cause_table.html" width="100%" height="260" frameborder="0"></iframe>

+Fuel supply emergencies have the longest average and median outage durations, indicating rare but extremely severe events.
+Severe weather is the most common cause and also produces long outages.
+Intentional attacks and islanding tend to be shorter disruptions on average.

 <iframe src="assets/pivot_cause_season_table.html" width="100%" height="320" frameborder="0"></iframe>

+This shows strong seasonal effects on outage duration.
+Severe weather leads to long outages across all seasons.
+Fuel supply emergencies are most severe in winter, likely due to heating demands and constrained energy supply.
+Summer shows higher durations for operability failure, possibly from increased use of air conditioning and peak electricity usage.

 <iframe src="assets/duration_by_price_table.html" width="100%" height="220" frameborder="0"></iframe>

+Comparing outage duration across price groups shows that low-price states experience longer typical outages than high-price states, with both higher mean and median durations.
+This suggests that electricity pricing may serve as a proxy for infrastructure investment and grid reliability, motivating a formal hypothesis test of whether high-price states systematically experience shorter outages.

 Fuel supply emergencies produce the longest outages by a large margin.
 Severe weather is both frequent and long, which makes it especially important from a planning perspective.